 What is an LLC?

 The Limited Liability Company (LLC) is a popular business structure for many businesses starting in Minnesota.
-The LLC provides personal liability protection and has the potential to save money on taxes.
-With our guide, you can learn how to form an LLC in Minnesota without an attorney.
+It provides personal liability protection and has the potential to save money on taxes.
+Our guide teaches you how to form an LLC in Minnesota without an attorney.

 Besides liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.